 Use the buddy system.
-See "Introduction to Safety Activity Checkpoints 2020."
+See Introduction: Standard Safety Guidelines.

 Be prepared in the event of a storm with lightning.
 Exit water immediately, and head to shore.
 Take shelter away from tall objects (including trees, buildings, and electrical poles).
 Find the lowest point in an open flat area.
 Squat low to the ground on the balls of the feet and place hands on knees with head between them.